 Automotive How-To Tech Articles

 Steel brake lines are vulnerable to corrosion.
-The problem with the ones you buy in auto parts stores is, they rarely have the correct fittings and the exact length that you need.
+The problem with the ones sold in auto parts stores is, they rarely have the correct fittings and the exact length that you need.

 metal brake line fabrication